Emil860m/gamejam2/README.md

 Individual happyness meter

 ##### perform actions to keep happyness up:

 Collect people in rooms

 To many people in a room reduces happyness

+Play music

+##### Basic AI

+Characters moving from 'Hvid gang' to 'Grøn gang' and reverse.

+Characters have a random chance to leave rooms

 #### Gameplay: